abhijitroynits/SQL_query_solutions/README.md

 2. **SQLBolt**(https://sqlbolt.com/)
 3. **SQLzoo**(https://sqlzoo.net/)

-The queries solve range from beginner to advanced in quality.
+The queries solved range from beginner to advanced in quality.